Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Lourdes Gurriel Jr. At The Plate

-- Looking at the 55 games he has played this year, he's went deep in nine of them (16.4%), and in 4.4% of his trips to the plate.
+- Looking at the 55 games he has played this season, he's hit a home run in nine of them (16.4%), and in 4.4% of his trips to the plate.

-- In 24 games this year (43.6%), Gurriel has picked up an RBI, and in 10 of those games (18.2%) he had two or more.
+- Gurriel has driven in a run in 24 games this year (43.6%), including 10 games with more than one RBI (18.2%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.